 - Ensuring proper distribution or channel contracts, dealing with IP ownership;

 - Registration of selected trademarks, patents or other IP rights;

 - Awareness of local law and requirements for use of customs interdiction or other local enforcement mechanisms;creation and implementation of a internal policing mechanism to detect counterfeit merchandise or services, including building awareness amongst your personnel; and

 - Implementation of copy protection or other schemes to help with identifying original product.

 Companies addressing some of these issues in their market development plans will be best positioned to protect, exploit and maximize their own IP positions as their businesses grow.
+We can help with that.
 You know what they say about an ounce of prevention…